Grounding the Ungrounded: A Spectral-Graph Framework for Quantifying Hallucinations in Multimodal LLMs: Acknowledgments

 \section{Acknowledgments}

-SS gratefully acknowledges the organizational leadership support for AI research from both local and functional spaces: \emph{Arijit Das} (Executive Director, Morgan Stanley) and \emph{Sudha Sukumaran Kamonjoh} (Managing Director, Morgan Stanley) respectively.
+SS gratefully acknowledges the organizational leadership support for AI research: \emph{Arijit Das} (Executive Director, Morgan Stanley).
 SS also extends sincere thanks to \emph{Debanjan Dutta} (Indian Statistical Institute, Kolkata) for numerous insightful academic discussions that helped shape the trajectory of this work, \emph{Arindam Khan} (Indian Institute of Science, Bengaluru) for his initial guidance in theoretical computer science, and \emph{Subrata Mitra} (Adobe Research) for his valuable advice on prospective research directions, particularly in the field of LLMs.